ramblingsofadev/docs/console.md

 // Assume our output is already created
 $formatter = new ProgressBarFormatter($output);
-// Set the maximum number of "steps" to 100
+// Set the maximum number of "steps" in the task to 100
 $progressBar = new ProgressBar(100, $formatter);
 ```